RodrigoGarciaNunez/File_Packer/README.md

-This script is a simple extension-packer to give some order to yur messy directories  :)
+This script is a simple packer by extention to give some order to your messy directories.  :)